Hough Orthodontics knows how to cure TMJ PERMANENTLY

 How will I know I have TMJ/TMD?

-The symptoms associated with TMJ/TMD vary from person to person and are often overlooked or misunderstood as being associated with the jaw.
-People can experience on or more of these symptoms and they can vary in intensity from mild to severe and even debilitating.
+Symptoms associated with TMJ/TMD vary from person to person and are often overlooked or misunderstood as being associated with the jaw.
+People can experience one or more of these symptoms which can vary in intensity from mild to severe, and even debilitating.